CONSTITUTION OF THE WESTERN MASSACHUSETTS TRACK AND FIELD OFFICIALS ASSOCIATION

 1. The objective of the organization is to provide knowledgeable personnel and to encourage improvement in officiating in all phases of track and field athletics.

 ARTICLE III MEMBERSHIP

 1. Membership is open to all men and women, minimum age 18, who are interested in officiating track and field athletics.
-All members must pay annual dues and attend the Annual Meeting/Clinic at least once every other year.
+All members must pay annual dues and attend the Annual Clinic at least once every other year.
+In a year that a member does not attend the Annual Clinic, he/she shall take and pass the “Rule Changes” exam.
 Failure to fulfill the requirements of membership will result in action by the Executive Board to remove such persons from active membership.
 Under certain circumstances these requirements may be waived.
 A letter must be sent to the Executive Board by the Association member explaining why he/she requests such a waiver.

 2. The membership fee shall be ONE high school MEET FEE as listed in the MIAA blue book for the current year.
 A member will receive a membership card and a current rule book upon payment of dues.

 3. An associate membership is available as an alternative for a regular membership.
 The associate membership is offered to a certified WMTFOA member who cannot officiate during the membership year but who wishes to maintain his/her certification.
 Also it is offered to certified track & field officials whose primary membership is in another well recognized State High School Officials Association and who wish to be a member of WMTFOA.
 The associate membership dues shall be $10.00.

 4. The “Full-time College Student” membership fee shall be available to all full-time college students.
 The fee shall be discounted $26 from the regular membership rate.
 Must present a valid school ID.

 5. The enrollment period shall be from January 1st to March 15th.